 4. REPORT THE LEAK.
-Once you are safely away from the gas leak, call your propane retailer right away.
-If you can't reach your propane retailer, call 911 or your local fire department.
+Once you are safely away from the gas leak, call 911 or your local fire department.

-5. DO NOT RETURN TO THE BUILDING OR AREA until your propane retailer, emergency responders, or a qualified professional determines that it is safe to do so.
+5. DO NOT RETURN TO THE BUILDING OR AREA until responders determine that it is safe to do so.

-6. GET YOUR SYSTEM CHECKED.
+6. GET THE SYSTEM CHECKED.
 Before you attempt to use any propane appliances, your propane retailer or a qualified professional must check your entire system to ensure it is leak-free.